NethermindEth/eigenlayer/README.md

-# egn
+# Eigenlayer

-egn is an EigenLayer Node Software setup wizard.
+Eigenlayer is an EigenLayer Node Software setup wizard.
 The tool installs, configures, manages, and updates the EigenLayer nodes in your local machine.
 Currently a Work-in-Progress.